Pridnestrovian Moldavian Soviet Socialist Republic: The February 1990 elections

 In Transnistria, the OSTK was extremely successful, particularly in Tiraspol.
 Looking at the electoral ads run in the Tiraspol Dnestrovskaia Pravda reveals that of the 40 people who ran ads in that newspaper between January and March 1990, 22 (55 percent) mentioned membership of the OSTK, 21 (95 percent) of which won their seats.
 Of the 18 that did not mention the OSTK in their ads, only 3 (16 percent) won their seats.
 Moreover, in this election Igor Smirnov, (later to become in December 1991 the first president of the Pridnestrovian Moldovan Republic), first successfully ran for public office.
-To illustrate the point that the election signalled the change in city leadership from that of the Communist Party to that of the OSTK, it is important to note that Smirnov ran for the position of chairman of the city Soviet (head of local government) against the secretary of the city Communist Party committee; in the March 23rd session that decided the issue Smirnov took the chairmanship with 86 of the 134 votes, defeating Leonid Turcan with 64% of the vote.
+To illustrate the point that the election signalled the change in city leadership from that of the Communist Party to that of the OSTK, Smirnov ran for the position of chairman of the city Soviet (head of local government) against the secretary of the city Communist Party committee; in the March 23rd session that decided the issue Smirnov took the chairmanship with 86 of the 134 votes, defeating Leonid Turcan with 64% of the vote.
 Events in Tighina and Rîbnița were similar, with OSTK leaders taking control of local government.
 The OSTK had only a tenuous hold, however, on the city government of Dubasari and was a minority in some of the more rural districts.